Tana Qirqos

 Graham Hancock has speculated that the Ark was carried from Elephantine by the Jewish garrison on the island, around the 5th century BC.
-However, there is no legend or tradition that supports this idea and specialists consider it unfounded.
+However, some specialists consider the theory unfounded.

 When R.E.
 Cheesman visited Tana Qirqos in 1933, he found a large stratum of rock at the northern end of the island, which looked "like a huge wall of masonry" 400 or 500 yards long and standing about 100 feet high.
 He recorded that the formation "has been identified as olivine-bearing basalt," and that "in all probability the island gives its name to the lake."